cedrick-ah/resilient-client/README.md

 # resilient-client

 A resilience http client, fail and recover fast.
-This package is in bêta.
+This package is in beta.
 Contributions are welcome.

 ## Installation